priyankadora20/BMI-calculator/README.md

 ---

-A simple bmiCalculator using HTML, CSS, and Javascript
+A simple BMI Calculator using HTML, CSS, and Javascript

 ---
 ## Tech Stack :